CARTAvis/manual_source/source/about_gui.rst

 Relocating a tab to another panel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A tab can be moved to other existing panel by dragging its title to the upper boarder of the target panel, like the following example.
+A tab can be moved to other existing panel by dragging its title to the upper boarder of the target panel, as shown in the example below.

 .. raw:: html